 param4,

 param5);

 G/FUN30 Do order parameters, grouping the in parameters first, the out parameters last.

-Within the group, order the parameters based on what will help programmers supply the right values.
-For example, if a function takes arguments named “left” and “right”, put “left” before “right” so that their place match their names.
-When designing a series of functions which take the same arguments, use a consistent order across the functions.
-For example, if one function takes an input handle as the first parameter, all of the related functions should also take the same input handle as the first parameter.
+G/FUN40 Do order parameters within the in or out group, based on what will help programmers supply the right values.
+Example: If a function takes arguments named “left” and “right”, put “left” before “right” so that their place match their names.

+G/FUN50 When designing a series of functions which take the same arguments, you must use a consistent order across the functions.
+Example: If one function takes an input handle as the first parameter, all of the related functions should also take the same input handle as the first parameter.

 Statements

 G/ST10 Do not put more than one statement on a single line because it makes stepping through the code in a debugger much more difficult.